michaelbiggers/add-it-up/src/devplan.md

 #### General Data and Layout
 - render all list items to the page (COMPLETE)
 - build layout to include each piece of data (COMPLETE)
-- make existing items editable
+- make existing items editable (COMPLETE)
-- create current-cost component
+- create current-cost component (COMPLETE)
 - add styling for completed items
-- move completed items to end of rendered list
+- move completed items to end of rendered list (COMPLETE)
 - group by category

 #### Updating Data